Embird Embroidery Software

 Rectangle - corner type

-Types of corners.
+Types of corner modifications.

 Rectangle - corner size